k4yt3x/akasio-rust/README.md

 If you own a domain and wish to self-host a URL-shortening service, then this is the right tool for you.

-Originally, Akasio is a backend server for website [akas.io](akas.io) (akas stands for "also known as") written in Python and Flask.
-After rewriting the server with Golang, I decided to open-source it for anyone else that might be interested by it.
-It is both very easy to deploy and very easy to maintain, thanks to Golang's handy single-binary release (let's not talk about its size here).
+Originally, Akasio is a backend server for website [akas.io](https://akas.io) (akas stands for "also known as") written in Python and Flask.
+There is a previous attempt to port this program [to Golang](https://github.com/k4yt3x/akasio-go), but I didn't really like how Go works so I decided to rewrite it in Rust.
+This program requires only one JSON file as its configuration file, and can be deployed with a minimal container image as small as 8.5 MiB (on-disk size).

 ## Why Akasio